2680 Matheson Blvd E, Suite 102

 After the Bell has become a cornerstone campaign for Food Banks Canada and its network.
 As the number of children and families in need continues to increase at an alarming rate, so does the need for Food Banks Canada to step in, as a national leader, to showcase the need and share hope for positive change.

-In addition to increasing the number of healthy food packs provided by 15 per cent, we also grew the number of communities covered by the program from 162 to 180 to help address child hunger in more remote and underserved areas.
+In addition to increasing the number of healthy food packs provided by 15 per cent, we also grew the number of communities covered by the program to 210, reaching every province and territory, to help address child hunger in more remote and underserved areas.

 Families from hard-to-reach towns like Bella Coola on B.C.’s Central Coast and fly-in communities like Brochet, Manitoba, all benefited from nutritious food packs that are reviewed by a dietician.